Kaiser Pass is a classic road trip in Sierra National Forest

 Is the road to Kaiser Pass dangerous?

+If you’re scared of driving on narrow mountain roads, where you’ll have to reverse if you meet another vehicle, this road is not for you; better avoid it.
 It’s a narrow one-lane winding mountain road, so proceed cautiously.
-In parts it’s just enough wide to pull over to let others pass.
+In parts, it’s just wide enough to pull over to let others pass.
 Large vehicles and trailers are not recommended.
-The road is steep, hitting a 12% of maximum gradient through some of the ramps.
-For most of its length it feels more like a goat path: 1 1/2 lanes wide, steep, winding, exposed and full of potholes.
-There are numerous turn outs along the road but sometimes when vehicles meet, one vehicle has to back up a little for a turn out; it is usually best to back up past the turn out using only your side mirrors and then drive forward into the turn out.
-The first 5 miles of the Kaiser Pass road is a nice smooth two lanes highway; then the last 12 miles turns into a rather narrow and curvy more or less one lane road but paved.
+The road is steep, hitting a 12% maximum gradient through some of the ramps.
+For most of its length, it feels more like a goat path: 1 1/2 lanes wide, steep, winding, exposed, and full of potholes.
+There are numerous turnouts along the road, but sometimes when vehicles meet, one vehicle has to back up a little for a turnout; it is usually best to back up past the turnout using only your side mirrors and then drive forward into the turnout.
+The first 5 miles of the Kaiser Pass road are a nice smooth two-lane highway; then the last 12 miles turn into a rather narrow and curvy more or less one-lane road but paved.
 You can only drive about 20 MPH.
 There are only 3 areas that are cliffy.

 Is Kaiser Pass open?